the-programmers-hangout/EtherealBot/contributing.md

 the version will increment the minor version as we patch towards a 1.0 - e.g. 0.1.0 -> 0.2.0 -> 0.3.0, etc

+## CI
+Currently, we use gitlab's built in continuous integration system for continually running tests and ensuring the build is a-okay.
+This may change in the future depending on the needs of the project.
+CI is only run against the develop branch, since we only have limited CI time (this may also change :)) for now, this is part of the reason using feature branches are important.

+## Tags
+Anytime a minor version is made, an accompanying tag should be made with it to document any changes.

+## Docker
+Some docker files for running docker may be added in the very near future, it should not be that complicated to do since there is very little required to run this.